 How do I use egg whites?

 Egg whites are very versatile.
 Try adding them to oatmeal, burritos, baked goods, smoothies, toast, or this egg white frittata.
+Don’t have egg whites?
+Try this other vegetable frittata recipe using regular eggs.

 What is a frittata and how do I make it?